sleepntsheep/sbar/README.md

     delay: 1000

 built-in modules:
-- exec
+- exec - execute a command and return the result
-- memory
+- memory - formatted memory
+- battery - monitor battery (take battery index as param, default is 0)
-- time
+- time - formatted time
+- echo - return all params joined together as string
+- sep - return seperator (defined in config.yaml)

 params is list of string